What do you mean "recognized"?

 But what do we really mean when we make our claims to recognition by USDOT, cylinder manufacturers, the Compressed Gas Association and US Courts?
 Obviously they know who and what PSI-PCI is.
 Is there more?

 The answer is YES and there are many examples.
-PSI-PCI training is written into a Special Permit (12479) which states you must be a PSI trained inspector to visually inspect that cylinder.
+PSI-PCI training is written into the original Special Permit (12479) which stated you must be a PSI trained inspector to visually inspect that cylinder.
 That would indicate that the cylinder manufacturer that submitted the permit, and the USDOT who approved it, recognize the importance of being a properly trained PSI-PCI visual inspector.
+Earlier, Bill High, at the original address for Professional Scuba Inspectors, Inc. was included in a PHMSA (USDOT) cylinder notice as a point of contact for additional information.
+You can't get much more recognized than that!

 Further the US Courts have, in several cases, determined the reference book, Inspecting Cylinders by PSI-PCI, would be the applicable information by which the cases would be tried.
 It has been the supporting factor in defense of and prosecution of the parties involved in those cases.